brantondemoss/brantondemoss.github.io/writing/garden/index.md

 Technology is one clear example, which has enabled us all with so many more options than were available in the past.
 Let’s leave aside the zero-sum scenarios where my gains are your loss, and have powerful optimization systems mine the pareto frontier of agency.
 I doubt this is as good as it gets.

+## Doubts

+Draft draft section

+- We are still training AI systems with relatively simple, interpretable goals.
+This will not work.
+Cannot even solve self-driving cars this way.
+There is not, or we have not yet found, a legible goal which describes the driving task.
+Seems to be much more like “do a good dance” than “don’t hit anyone”.
+Fundamentally complex “goal”.
+- Even if pareto-improvements in agency was a good meta-goal, that lifts from object level of values to increasing space of possible values… what is agent?
+Is a dog an agent?
+A garden?
+A prion?
+Can we really pareto-improve agency at all?
+Energy is conserved… makes it zero-sum : (
+- How do we both use powerful optimizers like AI systems to get what we want and make life better, but make sure we don’t collapse everything into a giant field of corn?
+How does nature handle this?
+Slow co-evolution?
+No agent ever becomes so much more powerful than others?
+Need to be hooked into the feedback mechanisms of the garden much more strongly.
+Need AI to ask us and plants if it’s ok.
+- We’re roughly post-scarcity now.
+There are enough calories to feed everyone on Earth [citation needed], it’s mostly political systems and capitalism getting in the way of distribution.
+Maybe we should… take this chance to ask what *our* goals should be going forward.
+Like why are we still pumping those numbers up so much?
+Can we turn inwards?
+Can we increase consciousness?
+Do we need more more faster?

 ## Hopefully conclusions were: